InyangUkpong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 * **1. Everything's better with a pretty diagram**
   * [1-what_happen_when_diagram](./1-what_happen_when_diagram): Text file
-  containing the link to a diagram put together to visualize the networking process described in my blog.
+  containing the links to a diagram put together to visualize the networking process described in my blog.

 ## Project Questions and Requirements :☑️